artefactual/atom-docs/user-manual/access-content/context-menu.rst

    :alt: Context menu shown for term browse

-When a term has been selected from the Subject or Places browse page, the user is redirected to a term browse page, listing descriptions related to that term as an access point.
-The context menu on this term browse page appears on both the left and right-hand sides, and includes the following elements:
+When a term has been selected from the Subject or Places browse page, the user is redirected to a term browse page, listing descriptions and authorities related to that term as an access point.
+The context menu on this term browse page appears on both the left and right-hand sides, and includes the following
+elements:

 1. A terms :term:`treeview` on the left side of the page, with a list view and a term search included in separate tabs.
 The terms treeview is discussed in greater detail below: :ref:`context-menu-terms-treeview`.
+For further information on searching for terms, see:
+   :ref:`Searching for terms <dedicated-search-terms>`.

-2. Below the :term:`treeview`, addtional :term:`facet filters <facet filter>` that can be applied to the browse results are listed.
+2. Below the :term:`treeview`, addtional :term:`facet filters <facet filter>`
+   that can be applied to the browse results are listed, if relevant.
 For more information on using facet filters in AtoM, see: :ref:`recurring-facet-filters`.

 3. On the right side of the page, additional contextual information is provided.
    This includes:

-   * A count of :term:`archival description` results that have been linked to the term
+   * A count of the currently selected :term:`entity` type results that have been linked to the term.
+AtoM will only display related results for one entity type at a time - you can use the results tabs at the top of the :term:`view page` to switch between :term:`archival description` and :term:`authority record` result lists.
+The count shown in the right context menu is specific to the currently selected entity type - in the screenshot above for example, it is showing a count of related descriptions, and not a total of all results across entity types.
    * If the current term is part of a hierarchy, a link to the :term:`parent record` is included under the heading *Broader term*.
    * If the current term has :term:`children <child record>` in the taxonomy, a count of child terms nested under the current selection is listed under the heading *No. narrower terms*.
+   * SKOS import and export links are also provided in the right-hand context menu.
+For more information, see: :ref:`import-export-skos`.

 ..
 SEEALSO::